MainahFolkers/KeesdeWit/README.md

   * python -mpip install -U matplotlib

 ## Running the tests
 In main.py, specify the test you want to perform.
-Run AOM.py to determine the optimal amount of mutations for the hillclimber/simulated annealing algorithms.
-Run COOL.py to determine whether a linear or a hyperbolic cooling scheme works best in simulated annealing.
-Then, run ALGOS.py (with the determined optimal AOM (amount of iterations) and the determined optimal COOL (cooling schedule)) to release the algoritms on a protein (random sampling, hillclimber, simulated annealing, depth first).
+Give input in the terminal to see the visualizations of folds!

 ## Built With